 Our contract backlog represents our estimate of the revenues we expect to realize under the portion of the contracts remaining to be performed.
 Given the typical duration of our contracts, which ranges from three to nine months, our backlog at any point in time usually represents only a portion of the revenue that we expect to realize during a twelve month period.
 In addition, many projects that make up our backlog may be canceled at any time without penalty; however, we can generally recover actual committed costs and profit on work performed up to the date of cancellation.
-Although we have not been materially adversely affected by contract cancellations or modifications in the past, we may be, especially in economically uncertain periods.
+Although we have not been materially adversely affected by contract cancellations or modifications in the past, the possibility exists that we may be in the future, especially in economically uncertain periods.
 Consequently, backlog is not necessarily indicative of future results.
 In addition to our backlog under contract, we also have a substantial number of projects in negotiation or pending award at any given time.

-Backlog at March 31, 2012 was \$215.4 million, as compared with \$140.5 million at March 31, 2011, reflecting the rebuilding of backlog through our success in obtaining contract awards in the first quarter of 2012.
-Ending first quarter backlog represents a sequential increase of \$50.9 million as compared with backlog at December 31, 2011.
+Backlog at September 30, 2012 was \$217.1 million, as compared with \$146.1 million at September 30, 2011, reflecting the rebuilding of backlog through our success in obtaining contract awards during 2012.